Alan Forrest

-He is the younger brother of Celtic and Scotland midfielder James Forrest.
+He is the younger brother of Celtic and Scotland winger James Forrest; their sister Lisa is also a footballer.

-Career

-Club
+Club career

+Ayr United

 Forrest made his debut for Ayr United in a Scottish Challenge Cup match against Queen's Park.
 He came off the bench to score an 89th-minute winner at Hampden Park.
 With this goal Forrest became Ayr's youngest ever goalscorer aged 16 years, 321 days.

-During the 2019–20 Scottish Championship season after scoring five goals in three league games Forrest was awarded the Scottish Championship Player of the Month for September.
+During the 2019–20 Scottish Championship season, Forrest was awarded the Scottish Championship Player of the Month for September after scoring five goals in three league games.

+Livingston

 Forrest signed a pre-contract deal with Livingston on 10 April 2020, making the jump from the Scottish Championship to the Scottish Premiership.
 Forrest made his debut for Livingston on the opening day of the 2020–21 Scottish Premiership season in a 1–0 loss against St Mirren at St Mirren Park.
 He scored his first goal for Livingston in a 2–2 draw against Motherwell on 12 August 2020, at Fir Park.

+Heart of Midlothian

-On 1 June 2022, it was announced that Forrest would join Scottish Premiership side Heart of Midlothian following the expiration of his Livingston contract on 10 June as a free agent on a two-year deal.
+On 1 June 2022, it was announced that Forrest would join Scottish Premiership side Heart of Midlothian on a two-year deal, following the expiry of his Livingston contract on 10 June.
+On 19 January 2024, he signed a two-year extension to his contract until 2026.

-International
+International career

 In 2016, Forrest made his debut for the Scotland under-21 team in a friendly against Slovakia.